Forgiveness: The Misunderstood Virtue

 JasonDulle@yahoo.com

 Many Christians struggle with forgiveness.
 It’s not that they struggle with the willingness to forgive.
-They are willing to forgive the person who wronged them, and have even told God that they forgive the person.
-And yet, they still struggle with feelings of anger and bitterness toward this person.
-Because the negative emotions remain, they conclude that their forgiveness must not have been genuine and affirm their forgiveness to God again.
+They want to forgive those who wrong them, and have even proclaimed their forgiveness toward them to God in prayer.
+And yet, they continue to struggle with feelings of anger, resentment, and bitterness.
+Because the negative emotions remain, they conclude that their forgiveness must not have been genuine and affirm their forgiveness to God once again.
 The feelings remain, and so the cycle continues.
-In desperation, they ask “How does one truly forgive?”
+In desperation, they wonder “How does one truly forgive?”

 What’s the problem?
 The problem is not with their desire or sincerity, but with their understanding of Biblical forgiveness.
-There are three primary misunderstandings about forgiveness that pervade the modern church:
+There are three misunderstandings about forgiveness that are pervasive in the modern church:

 Forgiveness Requires an Emotional Change